 If your dog is coughing or hacking for an extended period of time (even a couple days of distinct coughing fits), we kindly ask that you do not bring them into daycare.

-Much like the common cold, the bacteria that causes kennel cough floats through the air after being expelled by a cough.
+The bacteria that causes kennel cough floats through the air after being expelled by a cough.
 Other dogs in the same space may inhale the air containing infectious agents, and are at a higher risk for getting kennel cough.
-The reason this disease seems so common, and is commonly called “Kennel” cough, is that wherever there are numbers of dogs confined together in an enclosed environment such as a kennel, animal shelter, or indoor dog show, the disease is much more likely to be spread.
-The same is true with the “colds” spread from human to human… they are much more likely to occur in a populated, enclosed environment such as an airplane, elevator, or office.
+The reason this disease seems so common, and is commonly called “Kennel” cough, is that wherever there are numbers of dogs confined together in an enclosed environment such as a kennel, animal shelter, indoor dog show, or daycare, the disease is much more likely to be spread.
 All it takes for contagion to occur is a single source (infected dog), an enclosed environment, and susceptible individuals in close proximity to the source of the infection.
 Infected dogs can spread the organisms for days to weeks even after seeming to have fully recovered.

 At Sam's Puppy Playhouse we take all necessary precautions in preventing kennel cough by having everyone updated with their Bordetella vaccination.
-Our Daycare is germ-free today but given an incubation period of 5-9 days for Bordetella, we are always on extra alert.
+Our Daycare uses powerful (dog safe) disinfectants to control all viruses and bacteria, so is germ-free today, but given an incubation period of 5-9 days for Bordetella, we are always on extra alert.
 If your dog has shown any symptoms relating to Kennel Cough, we would ask that you refrain from bringing them to Daycare and advise us.
 They will be fine to resume daycare at least one week after their symptoms have ended.
 Should there be any incident in the daycare we have procedures in place to address such, and will always advise you immediately.